sveetch/py-css-styleguide/docs/overview.rst

 them in sources.

-In our modern era we mostly build CSS from a pre-compiler like Sass or Less using variable settings that we can stand on to automatize styleguide manifest.
+In our modern era we mostly build CSS from a pre-compiler like Sass or Less using variable settings that we can use to automatize styleguide manifest.

 ..
 Note::
     Since PyCssStyleguide only parse a CSS file, you would be able to use it with any